-Radiostereometric analysis (RSA) is unproven and not medically necessary due to insufficient evidence of safety and/or efficacy.
+Radiostereometric analysis (RSA) is unproven and not medically necessary for all indications due to insufficient evidence of safety and/or efficacy.

-Radiostereometric analysis (RSA) is a technique used to predict the stability of joint implants by assessing early movement.
-At the time of surgery, small tantalum markers are embedded into the bone, and then postoperative biplanar x-rays are taken through a calibration cage, which has known reference points.
+Radiostereometric analysis (RSA) is a technique used to predict the stability of joint implants or fracture healing by assessing early movement.
+Small tantalum markers are embedded into the bone, and then postoperative biplanar x-rays are taken through a calibration cage, which has known reference points.
 These images are analyzed with an RSA software package that calculates micromotion between the implant and bone in 3D.
 These measurements are then converted into the maximal total point motion.
 By repeating the x-ray analysis at 6-month intervals, the maximal total point motions can be compared (Aspinall and Dunbar, 2009).
+Owing to better precision, low dose computed tomography (CT) based RSA is being explored for orthopedic research (Sandberg et al., 2023).